-Central disc protrusion is a type of spinal disc disorder that can result in neck or back pain, as well as other symptoms stemming from nerve irritation.
+Central disc protrusion is a type of spinal disc disorder that can result in neck or back pain, as well as other symptoms due to nerve irritation.
 The exact origin and severity of a disc protrusion dictates the extent of an individual’s pain or discomfort caused by the problematic disc.

-- Central disc protrusion – the bulge occurs posteriorly toward the center of the spinal canal, where the spinal cord is located
+- Central disc protrusion – the bulge occurs at the posterior, toward the center of the spinal canal, where the spinal cord is located

 - Paracentral disc protrusion – the bulge occurs toward the center right or center left of the midline of the spinal canal, where the spinal cord and nerve roots are located